Create serverless applications

 Microsoft Azure provides several different ways to host and execute code or workflows without using Virtual Machines (VMs) including Azure Functions, Microsoft Power Automate, Azure Logic Apps, and Azure WebJobs.
 In this module, you will learn about these technologies and how to choose the right one for a given scenario.

-Azure Functions allow developers to host business logic that can be executed without managing or provisioning infrastructure.
+Azure Functions allows developers to host business logic that can be executed without managing or provisioning infrastructure.

 A trigger is responsible for executing an Azure function and there are dozens of triggers to choose from.
 This module will you show you some of the most common types of triggers and how to configure them to execute your logic.